A rapid COVID-19 vaccine rollout backfired in some US states

 “It was frustrating at first,” Kite said.
 After a week of uncertainty, he rescheduled.
 He and his wife are now vaccinated.
 “It ended up working out fine.
 I know they’ve had other problems.
 The delivery of the doses has been very unreliable.”

-In Missouri, big-city shortages sent vaccine seekers driving hundreds of miles to rural towns.
+In Missouri, where more than half of adults were eligible for shots, big-city shortages sent vaccine seekers driving hundreds of miles to rural towns.
 Dr. Elizabeth Bergamini, a pediatrician in suburban St. Louis, drove about 30 people to often out-of-the way vaccination events after the state opened eligibility to those 65 and older Jan.
 18 and then expanded further.

 “We went from needing to vaccinate several hundred thousand people in the St. Louis area to an additional half-million people, but we still hadn’t vaccinated that first group, so it has been this mad dash,” Bergamini said.
 “It has just been a whole hot mess.”

-Note: This story has been corrected to fix the percentage of people eligible for COVID-19 vaccines as of March 10 in Missouri.
-It was 61%, not 92%.